solidlabnetwork/GUARD-SLM/README.md

 ### Evaluator

-- GPT-4o-mini is used as the evaluation model for attack success rate (ASR).
+- GPT-4o  and GPT-4o-mini is used as the evaluation model for attack success rate (ASR).

 ---